Tail: Human tails

 In humans, tail bud refers to the part of the embryo which develops into the end of the spine.

 However, this is not a tail.

 Infrequently, a child is born with a "soft tail", which contains no vertebrae, but only blood vessels, muscles, and nerves, but this is regarded as an abnormality rather than a vestigial true tail, even when such an appendage is located where the tail would be expected.
 Fewer than 40 cases have been reported of infants with "true tails" containing the caudal vertebrae, a result of atavism.

+In 2024, scientists claimed to have found a genetic mutation that contributed to the loss of the tail in the common ancestor of humans and other apes.

-Humans have a "tail bone" (the coccyx) attached to the pelvis; it comprises fused vertebrae, usually four, at the bottom of the vertebral column.
-It does not normally protrude externally - humans are an acaudal (or acaudate) species (i.e., tailless).
+Humans have a "tailbone" (the coccyx) attached to the pelvis; it comprises fused vertebrae, usually four, at the bottom of the vertebral column.
+It does not normally protrude externally – humans are an acaudal (or acaudate) species (i.e., tailless).